Undergraduate major: BA

 - World language education.

 Bachelor of Arts students interested in pursuing a graduate degree in special education may apply to the combined Bachelor of Arts with a special education subprogram/Master of Arts with a special education subprogram (K–8 instructional strategist I: mild/moderate; nonthesis) offered by the College of Education.
 Designed for undergraduate students majoring in elementary education who are currently enrolled in the TEP program, the combined program enables students to earn a BA and MA in five years by beginning to earn graduate credit during their last year of undergraduate study and counting up to 12 s.h. of qualifying credit toward both degrees.
-For more information, see Combined Programs under the BA in elementary education section of the catalog.
+For more information, see Combined Programs in the BA in elementary education section of the catalog.
 Interested students should consult an advisor.

 Minors